HughP/MLKA/README.md

 [Keyboard layout theory](/KeyboardLayoutTheory.md)

 ##Academic fit
-The Academic fit for keyboard layout assessment is difficult to pin to a single academic discipline.
-It has been approached from the perspective of _anthropology of objects, applied mathematics, computer science, design, economics, ergonomics, human-computer inertaction, language development, language documentation, linguistics, literacy, user experience design_.
+The Academic fit for keyboard layout design and assessment (especiall across languages) is difficult to pin to a single academic discipline.
+In general the keyboard layout challenge has been approached from the perspective of _anthropology of objects, applied mathematics, computer science, design, economics, ergonomics (physiology), human-computer inertaction, language development, language documentation, linguistics, literacy, user experience design_.
 In this project I take two academic perspectives:
  1. language use
  2. human-computer interaction

-While it is simple to narrow down the choice of academic disciplines to two, it is difficult and some description of how the keyboarding task fits within these two academic disciplines is shown in the following diagram.
+While it appears simple to narrow down the choice of academic disciplines to two, deciding which two is not easy.
+Some description of how the keyboarding task fits within these two academic disciplines is shown in the following diagram.

 ---- insert diagram ----